nikclayton/powercoders.org/site/content/_index.md

     link_text: Join
     text: >-
       Could you offer an internship in web or software development?
-Join our career day and meet our talented and motivated students.
+Join our career day on May7, 2019 in Lausanne and meet our talented and motivated students.
 Let's impact lives!
   - fade_in: Left
     header: Community Party
     header_icon: fa-info